LucasJMO/E6Plus/prestige_classes/Hierophant.md

 Neutral evil    |Neutral good
 Chaotic evil    |Lawful good

 **Bless Water**(Su): You gain the ability to create temporary potions.
-Once per day per class level you may select one spell you know and imbue a vial of water with its benefits.
+Once per day per level you may select one spell you know and imbue a vial of water with its benefits.
 The spell must be a valid choice for the Brew Potion feat.
 The vial of water becomes a potion of the selected spell.
 If not consumed, the temporary potion reverts to normal water after 12 hours.

 **Divine Counterspell**(Su): As an immediate action, you can expend one of your spells to counter a spell.
 Upon using this ability you must identify the spell with a spellcraft check (DC 15 + the spell's level).
 If you correctly identify the spell you can expend a spell or spell slot of a level equal to or higher than the spell being cast to counter the spell.
-This ability is usable once per day per class level.
+This ability is usable once per day per level.

 **Divine Reach**(Su): You can use touch spells on targets up to 30 feet away.
 If the spell requires a melee touch attack, the hierophant must make a ranged touch attack instead.
 Divine reach can be selected a second time as a special ability, in which case the range increases to 60 feet.